MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

-As already discussed in Ref. \citet{Pizzuti:2019wte}, present and upcoming high precision Strong+Weak lensing measurements can recover the mass profile parameters $r_{200}$ and $r_s$ with uncertainties down to $\sim 7-10\%$ and $\sim 30\%$ respectively (e.g. \citet{Umetsu16}).
-In order to forecast the constraints obtainable by our method with an additional lensing probe, we consider a Gaussian distribution $P_{lens}(r_s,r_{200})$ to be combined with the \emph{MG-MAMPOSSt} likelihood, following the approach of Ref. \citet{Pizzuti:2019wte}.
-The additional distribution is assumed to be derived by an unbiased (lensing) reconstruction, i.e. it is centered on the true values $r_{200}^t=2.00\,\mpc,\, r_s^t=0.30\,\mpc$ of the cluster mass profile's parameter.
-The standard deviations are defined assuming the above average uncertainties from real lensing analyses: $\sigma_{r_{200}}/r_{200}=0.1$ and $\sigma_{r_s}/r_s=0.3$.
-As for the correlation, we assume $\rho=0.5$, checking that our results show only negligible effects when varying $\rho$ over a reasonable range of values.
+Present and upcoming high precision strong+weak lensing measurements can recover the mass profile parameters $r_{200}$ and $r_\text{s}$ with uncertainties down to $\sim 7-10\%$ and $\sim 30\%$ respectively (e.g. \citealt{Umetsu16}).
+In order to forecast the constraints obtainable by our method with an additional lensing probe, we need to correctly simulate a full convergence and shear profile for our mock haloes as well as to employ a strong lensing modeling for the inner core of the cluster.
+Instead of implementing a full ray-tracing simulation, here we focus only on weak lensing analyses by building a mock (reduced) tangential shear profile keeping our ideal assumption of perfect control of systematic effects.

-In BH theories , the lensing mass profile is determined by both parameters $Y_1$ and $Y_2$.
-Indeed, as discussed in Section \ref{sec:theo}, the lensing mass profile is given by a combination of $\Phi,\,\Psi$, Eq. \eqref{eq:lensmass}.
-If $Y_1$ and $Y_2$ are not equal to zero, a lensing mass reconstruction assuming standard GR NFW model (which depends only on $r_s$ and $r_{200}$) leads to a biased values of mass and concentration due to the modification of gravity.
-More in detail, our simulated lensing distribution is written in terms of \emph{effective parameters}: where $r_{200}^{e},\,r_s^{e}$ are implicit functions of $r_{200},r_s,Y_1,Y_2$.
-The relations between the two sets of parameters are given by requiring that the values of the mass profiles $M_{\text{NFW}}(r)$ and $M_{lens}(r)$, computed at each pair of radii ($r_{200}^{e},\,r_s^{e}$) should coincide,